-Armenia says it shot down 2 Azerbaijani copters in dispute
+Fighting erupts between Armenia, Azerbaijan in disputed area

 YEREVAN, Armenia (AP) — Fighting between Armenia and Azerbaijan broke out Sunday around the separatist region of Nagorno-Karabakh and the Armenian Defense Ministry said two Azerbaijani helicopters were shot down.

 Ministry spokeswoman Shushan Stepanyan also said Armenian forces hit three Azerbaijani tanks.
+There was no immediate word on casualties.

-Nagorno-Karabakh is an ethnically Armenian enclave within Azerbaijan that has been out of Azerbaijan’s control since the end of a war in 1994.
+Nagorno-Karabakh is an ethnic Armenian enclave within Azerbaijan that has been out of Azerbaijan’s control since the end of a war in 1994.
 Both sides have heavy military presence along a demilitarized zone separating the region from the rest of Azerbaijan.

+Azerbaijan’s defense ministry denied the claim that its helicopters and tanks had been hit.
+But President Ilham Aliyev said in a televised address to the nation that “there are losses among the Azerbaijani forces and the civilian population as a result of the Armenian bombardment.”

 Stepanyan said the fighting Sunday began with an Azerbaijani attack, but Azerbaijan said the Armenian side attacked and that Azerbaijan launched a counteroffensive.

-The news was harshly received in Turkey.
+The news was harshly received in Turkey, a close ally of Azerbaijan.

 Turkey’s ruling party spokesman Omer Celik tweeted: “We vehemently condemn Armenia’s attack on Azerbaijan.
 Armenia has once against committed a provocation, ignoring law.”
 He promised Turkey would stand by Azerbaijan and said, “Armenia is playing with fire and endangering regional peace.”

-Turkish presidential spokesman Ibrahim Kalin also took to Twitter, condemning Armenia.
+Turkish presidential spokesman Ibrahim Kalin also took to Twitter to condemn Armenia.
 “Armenia has violated the ceasefire by attacking civilian settlements … the international community must immediately say stop to this dangerous provocation.”

+Mostly mountainous Nagorno-Karabakh — a region some 4,400 square kilometers (1,700 square miles) or about the size of the U.S. state of Delaware — lies 50 kilometers (30 miles) from the Armenian border.
+Local soldiers backed by Armenia also occupy some Azerbaijani territory outside the region.

+International efforts to settle the conflict have stalled and fighting sporadically breaks out.
+In July, one of the most severe outbreaks of fighting in years left 16 people from both sides dead.